 - You experienced some lag or bad CPU performance using flash

 - You only use flash to watch videos, and do not want to install a non-free packages on your linux station (this extension is released under the GPL)

-*To read MP4 videos you must install a media plugin like vlc-web-plugin or gecko-mplayer.
-Under Windows the vlc web plugin can be install when running the vlc install exe.
+Under Windows the vlc web plugin can be install when (re)running the vlc install exe.

 * The video can be save with a "right click / save as" on the "open in a new tab" link.

 This extension is glue between Firefox and the video links, not an actual video engine.
 This extension fetch the direct link to videos using regular expression, XPath, and DOM.
-When available, a picture and a select control are displayed to read the video with firefox, using the firefox internal HTML5 compliant media player or a plugin like vlc or mplayer if the user had installed it.
+When available, a picture and a select control are displayed (the "video selector") to read the video with firefox, using the firefox internal HTML5 compliant media player or a plugin like vlc or mplayer if installed.